HL7/fhir-exchange-routing-ig/input/pages/specification.md

 **Step 3.
 The exchange is received by the Inbound Gateway intermediary**

-The initial steps in this scenario are the same as in the one-intermediary scenario above--the originator its request to the public FHIR service address for the destination, which is received by the Inbound Gateway intermediary to be routed onward.
+The initial steps in this scenario are the same as in the one-intermediary scenario above--the originator submits its request to the public FHIR service address for the destination, which is received by the Inbound Gateway intermediary to be routed onward.

 **Step 4.
 The Inbound Gateway intermediary routes the exchange to a second intermediary**

-Based on its arrangement with the destination owner, the intermediary determines that the exchange must be directed to a second intermediary (the Delegated Function Intermediary) for delivery to an *alternative destination endpoint* used by the destination organization.
+The intermediary forwards the exchange to a second "delegated" intermediary who will forward it on toward the destination organization.

-The Inbound Gateway intermediary forwards the exchange to a location at the Delegated Function Intermediary that is specific to the *alternative destination endpoint*.
+This determination is based on arrangements previously established between this intermediary, the destination owner and/or participating intermediaries.

+*Note: This implementation guide does not prescribe the nature of such arrangements nor the manner by which intermediaries discover or represent them within their systems.*

 **Step 5.
-The Delegated Function intermediary routes the exchange to the alternative destination endpoint**
+The second intermediary routes the exchange to the destination endpoint**

-The intermediary determines where to route the exchange based on its arrangement with the Inbound Gateway intermediary and/or the destination owner.
+Based on routing metadata conveyed to it in the URL path or via HTTP headers, the second intermediary determines where to route the exchange based on its arrangement with the Inbound Gateway intermediary and/or the destination owner.

-Because the exchange was received at an endpoint specific to the *alternative destination*, the Delegated Function intermediary can recognize the intended receiver and determine the correct routing to that destination.

 **Step 6.
 The destination processes the request and returns its response to the intermediary**